 What are the top skills employers look for in MBA degree graduates in Washington?

 Employers in Washington highly value MBA graduates who demonstrate strong leadership and strategic thinking skills.
-According to the Graduate Management Admission Council (GMAC), 89% of recruiters seek candidates with skills in problem-solving and decision-making.
-These are crucial in Washington's competitive business environment, particularly in sectors like government contracting and tech.
+According to the Graduate Management Admission Council, 89% of employers seek candidates with excellent communication abilities, crucial for navigating complex business environments.

 How to find internships in Washington relevant to a MBA degree?